 Ready to WAM that wish farm?
 Reconcile the monthly rollover?
 Track your True Expenses?

-From official finance terms to YNAB-specific lingo, we’re going to define everything from A to Z (or from Account Register to Zero-Based Budgeting, if you want to get specific about it) in this handy dandy glossary.
+From official finance jargon to YNAB-specific lingo, we’re going to define everything from A to Z (or from Account Register to Zero-Based Budgeting, if you want to get specific about it) in this handy dandy glossary.

 Let’s get started: